picardjs/docs/guide/why.md

 One advantage of this approach is that - out-of-the-box - Picard.js is technology agnostic.
 While other approaches require specific tooling to work we don't need this here.
 As a result, Picard.js can also be used with tooling that is rather micro frontend hostile such as the Angular CLI.
 As long as there is some HTML somewhere you can add the script and use the web components.

-👉 Want to see this in action?
+:point_right: Want to see this in action?
 [Example online](https://github.com/picardjs/picard/blob/main/examples/01-static-page/index.html)

 ## Why use a Library as Orchestrator?